 Graphics cards, or GPUs, are one of the primary components of any computer.
 But, what is a graphics card?
 Why is having one so important?
 From playing games to editing videos and even browsing the web, graphics are everywhere.
-With that in mind, you need something to render what’s on your screen – that’s where your graphics card, or GPU, comes into play.
+With that in mind, you need something to render what’s on your screen – that’s where your graphics card, or GPU, comes into play, regular size or mini options like the ones we reviewed here.

 In short, a graphics card is a specific part inside of a computer with basically a single job: render graphics.
 Without a graphics card or something to do that job, you’re not going to have a good day.
 Nothing will show up on your screen and it’ll be one big headache.